OpenEvalProject/evals/manuscripts/elife-67718/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/67718/elife-67718-fig5-v1.jpg)

 **Figure 5.:** (A) Maximum intensity projections (MIPs) of individual frames of a 3D time-lapse recording of a dendrite segment of a DIV7 rat hippocampal neuron coexpressing GFP-Cobl-like and syndapin I (SdpI)-mRubyRFP.
 Arrows, GFP-Cobl-like and syndapin I enrichments prior to protrusion initiation from these dendritic sites; *, tips of growing dendritic protrusions; (*), abandoned protrusions.
 (B) Heat map representations.
 Bars, 2.5 µm.
 (C) Quantitation of maximal intensities of fluorescent syndapin I, Cobl-like, Cobl and CaM fusion proteins as well as of mCherry as control at dendritic branch induction sites prior to protrusion formation (time frame: the six 10 s frames prior to protrusion start) in relation to a control ROI at the same dendrite at a position neighboring the branch induction site (shown as % above this control ROI).
 Data, mean ± SEM.
 Bar/dot plot overlay of individual data points averaged.
 (D) Temporal analyses of the maximal fluorescence intensities of syndapin I, Cobl-like, Cobl, and CaM occurring at dendritic branch induction sites prior to protrusion formation.
 Data, mean (black dot) ± SD (light blue) and ± SEM (dark blue).
 One-way-ANOVA (C).
-Also see Figure 5—source data 1.Figure 5—source data 1.Figure 5C,D.
+Also see Figure 5—source data 1.

 Afterward, the accumulations of both proteins at the base of newly formed protrusions faded.
 This suggested a highly mobile subpool of syndapin I and Cobl-like in the dendritic arbor.